 b.
-Groundwater offers resilience, but climate impacts on groundwater systems need to be understood
+Groundwater offers resilience, but climate impacts need to be understood

 Groundwater is an important resource for settlements in Sub-Saharan Africa (Olago, 2019).
 Improving groundwater access can increase climate resilience where the mechanisms for recharge, quality, quantity and interactions with surface water are sufficiently understood.